zeroeval/zeroeval-sdk/README.md

    ```bash
    zeroeval setup  # or: poetry run zeroeval setup
    ```
-   Your API key is securely stored in `~/.config/zeroeval/config.json`.
+   Your API key will be automatically saved to your shell configuration file (e.g., `~/.zshrc`, `~/.bashrc`).
+Best practice is to also store it in a `.env` file in your project root.
 2. Or set it in code each time:
    ```python
    import zeroeval as ze